dtekcth/data101/src/studies/FAQ.md

 If the exam allows for a calculator, one can bring one of the allowed ones.[^calculator] It is recommended to bring some form of water bottle or drink, and something small to eat during the exam to have energy to complete it.[^food]

+- **Do you feel treated badly by a teacher, teacher assistant or another student**

+There is a service known as [safe at chalmers](https://www.chalmers.se/en/about-chalmers/organisation-and-governance/safe-at-chalmers/) where you can report incidents.

+- **My lab group is having issues, what should I do?**

+The short answer is to act in some way.
+Speak about it with the group to try to solve it.
+You could talk with a teacher assistant that you feel comfortable with if you think that would help.

 ## If you have further questions
 If something still feels off or you need someone to mediate for you, then you can contact your Studienämnd